- Teachers/Support Staff

 As a member of the TeacherActive team, you can expect to enjoy the following benefits:

 Click here to see a full list of our most recent jobs in London and throughout the UK

 Where to live?

-Most people decide to rent or house share in London.
-There’s a huge choice of flats and other properties to choose from and TeacherActive can give you invaluable advice on how to arrange temporary accommodation before you arrive.
-As a new visitor to the city it’s definitely worth spending some time in temporary accommodation before committing to a rental contract to make sure that you get it right for you.
+Most people decide to rent or house share.
+There’s a huge choice of flats and other properties to choose from.
+TeacherActive can give you invaluable advice on how to arrange temporary accommodation before you arrive.
+As a new visitor to the UK, it’s definitely worth spending some time in temporary accommodation before committing to a rental contract, to make sure that you get it right for you.
 TeacherActive have excellent links with local estate agents to help.